 Sara Rickertsen Special Needs Grant Program

 Even though she is non-verbal, Sara has her own way of communicating.
-Despite her disability, Sara has been able to learn and accomplish many skills thanks to her educators and therapists.
+Despite her disability, Sara has learned and accomplished many skills thanks to her educators and therapists.

 Sara's family has established the Sarah Rickertsen Special Needs Grant Program in her honor.
 It is the family's wish to better enable others to continue helping those with disabilities live fulfilling lives.
 Lexington Community Foundation will administer the fund which will award $1,000 annually to charitable projects that answer the needs of persons living with disability in the Lexington area.
 The number of grants awarded will be determined by the number of qualified applications received.